SVI-838

 The SVI-838, also known as X'press 16, is the last microcomputer produced by Spectravideo (at Hong Kong).
 Although it was a PC clone, it had the standard sound and video coprocessors of the MSX2, making it a hybrid system.
 The sales were unimpressive and it is now considered a collectible.

 With a SVI-811 adapter, the machine could run MSX1 programs in cartridge.

 Technical specifications

+The SVI-838 had the following technical specifications: